Nathalie Pubellier, choregrapher

 For her first choreography, Que dirait Pygmalion?, Nathalie was awarded the Parisian Volinine International Prize in 1993.
 Creating numerous performances in 1996, she won the first prize at the Choreographic Festival Synodale of Sens (France) for her duet, Botia Macracantha.

-Nathalie soon established her own company, L'ESTAMPE.
 In 1997, the Rencontre Choregraphiques de Bagnolet hired Nathalie to do choreography to Franck II Louise's original music.

-L'ESTAMPE was invited to work at the Parisian theatre Vingtième Théatre in 1999, where in a period of two years, Pubellier's performances Passeur de Lumière and Thétys were created, both sponsored by La Ville de Paris.
+She was invited to work at the Parisian theatre Vingtième Théatre in 1999, where in a period of two years, Pubellier's performances Passeur de Lumière and Thétys were created, both sponsored by La Ville de Paris.

-In 2004, the company returned to Paris, this time to the L'Étoile du Nord Theatre, where it was still sponsored by La Ville de Paris, the French Ministery of Culture, Adami, and Spedidam.
+In 2004,she returned to Paris, this time to the L'Étoile du Nord Theatre, where it was still sponsored by La Ville de Paris, the French Ministery of Culture, Adami, and Spedidam.
 The choreography that was created during this time was titled Singletons.
 The dance was set for three dancers accompanied by a video, which projected microscopic images of cells borrowed from the Institute of Health (INSERM) archive.

-In 2006, L'ESTAMPE created the final choreography for the third and last season at the L'Étoile du Nord Theatre.
+In 2006, she created the final choreography for the third and last season at the L'Étoile du Nord Theatre.
 Being a biologist at heart, Nathalie named the dance Sous la Rose.
 It was performed in both, Paris and Manosque.

-However, this was by no means L'ESTAMPE's last project.
 A group of cities in Luberon in the southern part of France invited the company to be the artist in residence from 2007 to 2010.

 In addition to being a choreographer, which is her main activity, Nathalie Pubellier is active in the following areas as well: